drug-design/course/docs/chapters/molecular-graphics.md

 ### History of Molecular Visualizations

-1970-1975: In the beginning, no graphical software programs existed for 3D drug design.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/history-molecular-visualizations-b60b3626'><i class='fa fa-play' aria-hidden='true'></i></button>1970-1975: In the beginning, no graphical software programs existed for 3D drug design.
 Computers existed but they were mainframe computers.
 Physical models (plastic or metallic) were very popular and allowed "hand" manipulation of the three-dimensional structures.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer